wx-chevalier/Awesome-Lists-and-CheatSheets/04.Infrastructure/Distributed/10.Web3/Blockchain/Blockchain-List.md

 ## Book

-- [2019-Mastering Bitcoin 📚](https://github.com/bitcoinbook/bitcoinbook): Mastering Bitcoin is a book for developers, although the first two chapters cover bitcoin at a level that is also approachable to non-programmers.
+- [2019-Mastering Bitcoin》📚](https://github.com/bitcoinbook/bitcoinbook): Mastering Bitcoin is a book for developers, although the first two chapters cover bitcoin at a level that is also approachable to non-programmers.
 Anyone with a basic understanding of technology can read the first two chapters to get a great understanding of bitcoin.

 ## Collection